-Please note, this post is concerning use of a battery-operated portable oxygen concentrator.
+Please note, this is information concerning use of a battery-operated portable oxygen concentrator.
 While it is rare these days, some airlines do still offer the ability to use airline-supplied oxygen canisters on-board.
 We are not familiar with any of those guidelines or procedures.

 Contacting the airline

 Generally, for airlines we’ve flown with before or those that have a clear POC policy online, we aim to advise them (ideally by phone) that Sarah will be flying with a POC within a day or two of booking a flight.
 For airlines we are uncertain about, we contact them in advance of booking.
 In the cases of internationally-based airlines, this contact is usually made by email.

 Most airlines still require that you and your doctor complete a form explaining that you must use a POC in-flight.
 (See below for airline-specific information.)
 We always carry several copies of the forms with us when we travel just in case more than one person needs one.
 Due to Sarah’s relationship with her doctor, she usually gets a scan of the form to print instead of the original.
 Only one person has ever noted that the form does not contain an original signature and in the end it was OK.

 How many batteries?